Davy, Bessemer, Beaufort, Brown and Boyle gas fields: Gas production

 Bessemer also receives gas from the N.W, Bell wellhead (49/23) via a 9.45 km, 6-inch pipeline.

 The Davy and Bessemer installations export gas to the Indefatigable 49/23AT platform which has reception facilities for the 16-inch pipelines from Davy and Bessemer.
 After processing the gas is routed, along with Inde gas, to the Bacton gas terminal.

-The gas production profile, in mcm/y, for Davy is as shown.

-The gas production profile, in mcm/y, for Bessemer is as shown.

 Production from Davy North and Beaufort has ceased.